• Skip to primary navigation

 Jake Boly

-Jake Boly is known as a training shoe expert.
-He’s been formally reviewing shoes and training gear for over 7 years and has hand-tested over 300 pairs of shoes.
+Jake Boly is the Founder and Editor-In-Chief of That Fit Friend.
+He's often regarded as a go-to resource in various performance shoe communities.
+He’s been formally reviewing shoes and training gear for over 7 years and has hand-tested over 400 pairs of shoes.
 Jake is known on the internet and YouTube for blending his review process with his educational, strength sports, and personal training background.

 Jake has a Masters in Sports Science, a Bachelors in Exercise Science, a CSCS, and he's been personal training for over 10 years helping hundreds of clients get stronger, lose weight, and accomplish their goals.
 He uses his exercise science brain and personal training background to make curated and thoughtful review content on the fitness gear he's testing.